AlessandroPhdNuclearAstrophysics/Variational-method-for-NN-scattering/Readme.md

 ## Building the Project

-The project uses a Makefile with several options:
+The project uses a Makefile with several options and automation features:

 ### Standard Build (Optimized)
 ```bash